apache/beam/playground/terraform/infrastructure/cloudbuild-manual-setup/README.md

 ## 3. Setup the Google Cloud Build triggers

 The `playground/terraform/infrastructure/cloudbuild-manual-setup/02.builders` provisions:
-- Cloud Build trigger to build and deploy Beam Playground.
+- Cloud Build triggers to build and deploy Beam Playground.

 #### Execute the module